To attract visitors by promoting Las Vegas as the world's most desirable destination for leisure and business travel.

 Visionary elected officials, convinced that convention business was crucial to the growth of the city, went before the Nevada State Legislature to ask for funding.
 In 1955, the State Legislature agreed to finance the Clark County Fair and Recreation Board (the precursor to the LVCVA) with moneys acquired from a room tax levied on hotel and motel properties in Clark County.
 This revenue, paid for by tourists and not by local residents, allowed the Las Vegas Convention Center to be constructed and operate without any tax assessment on Clark County residents, and allowed the LVCVA to begin a program of destination marketing.

 On April 29, 1959, the Las Vegas Convention Center officially opened with a 20,340-square-foot rotunda, 18 meeting rooms and a 90,000-square-foot exhibit hall.
 In its first year of operation, the LVCVA hosted eight conventions that were attended by 22,519 delegates.
-Now, Las Vegas regularly hosts more than 21,000 conventions and meetings attended by more than 4.9 million delegates annually.
+Now, Las Vegas regularly hosts more than 21,000 conventions and meetings attended by nearly 5.9 million delegates annually.

 Today, the entire Southern Nevada economy is heavily dependent on the hotel, gaming and convention industry, which employs more than one-quarter of the county's labor force.
 The viability of the economy in Clark County is dependent upon the volume of visitors to the region.